morayo0x/data_analysis/README.md

-Data Analysis Using Pythong for Data Analysis by Wes McKinney
+Data Analysis Using Python for Data Analysis by Wes McKinney